Leo Durocher: Suspension

 During spring training 1947, Durocher became involved in a very unpleasant feud with Larry MacPhail, who had become a new co-owner of the Yankees.
 The Yankee boss had hired away two coaches from Durocher's 1946 staff (Chuck Dressen and Red Corriden) during the off-season, causing friction.
 Then, matters got worse.

 In person, Durocher and MacPhail exchanged a series of accusations and counter-accusations, with each suggesting the other invited gamblers into their clubhouses.
 In the press, a ghostwritten article appeared under Durocher's name in the Brooklyn Eagle, seeking to stir the rivalry between their respective clubs and accusing baseball of a double standard for Chandler's warning him against his associations but not MacPhail or other baseball executives.

 Chandler was pressured by MacPhail, a close friend who was pivotal in having him appointed commissioner, but the commissioner also discovered Durocher and Raft might have run a rigged craps game that swindled an active ballplayer of a large sum of money.
-(The player's identity was never confirmed officially, but a former Detroit Tiger pitcher, Elden Auker, wrote in his 2002 memoir that it was a then-current Tiger pitcher, Dizzy Trout.)
+(The player's identity was never confirmed officially, but former Detroit Tigers pitcher, Elden Auker, wrote in his 2002 memoir that it was Tigers pitcher Dizzy Trout.)
 Chandler suspended Durocher for the 1947 season for "association with known gamblers".

 Before being suspended, however, Durocher played a noteworthy role in erasing baseball's color line.
 In the spring of 1947, he let it be known that he would not tolerate the dissent of those players on the team who opposed Jackie Robinson's joining the club, saying:

 I do not care if the guy is yellow or black, or if he has stripes like a fuckin' zebra.
 I'm the manager of this team, and I say he plays.
 What's more, I say he can make us all rich.
 And if any of you cannot use the money, I will see that you are all traded.

 He greatly admired Robinson for his hustle and aggression, calling him "a Durocher with talent."

 While Durocher sat out his suspension, the Dodgers went on to win the National League pennant under an interim skipper, scout Burt Shotton.
 They then went on to lose the 1947 World Series to MacPhail's Yankees in seven games.